 Are you ready to be spooked…from the comfort of your car?
 You don’t have to go inside haunted houses or into Halloween parties to experience Halloween.
 Whether you’re up for a road trip or looking for something close by, simply take a drive with your family and see all the spookiness that surrounds you!

 14125 Avalon East Drive, Fishers, IN 46037

 Nick Anderson has been making spectacular Halloween light displays at his family’s home since 2017.
-In 2019, he designed a 13-minute light show synced to music on 100.1 FM.
-It even had a two-story talking face.
-Check out last year’s show here.
-This year’s show should be ready by October 10.
-Hours will be Sunday through Thursday from 7-10 pm and Friday and Saturday from 7-11 pm.
-The last night for the show will be November 1.
+For the past few years he’s shared a 13-minute light show synced to music on 100.1 FM.
+It even has a two-story talking face.
+Check out a previous show here.
+This year’s show is ready by October 9 .
+Hours will be Sunday through Thursday from 7:30-10 pm and Friday and Saturday from 7:30-11 pm.
+The last night for the show will be October 31.

 2684 Tristan Drive, Lafayette, IN 47909